Kurdistan Region: Economy

 The Kurdistan Region has the lowest poverty rates in Iraq and the stronger economy of the Kurdistan Region attracted around 20,000 workers from other parts of Iraq between 2003 and 2005.
 The number of millionaires in the city of Sulaymaniyah grew from 12 to 2,000 in 2003, reflecting the economic growth.
 According to some estimates, the debt of the Kurdish government reached $18 billion by January 2016.
+In 2022 the International Labour Organization published a report called the Iraqi Labour Force Survey, according to which the unemployment rates in Kurdistan Region's three governorates: Erbil, Sulaymaniyah (including Halabjah), and Duhok stood at 17.7%, 11.9% and 24.1%, respectively.
+According to news reports citing official statistics, the unemployment rate in Kurdistan Region surged to over 24% in 2024.

 The economy of Kurdistan is dominated by the oil industry.
 However, Kurdish officials have since the late 2010s attempted to diversify the economy to mitigate a new economic crisis like the one which hit the region during the fight against ISIL.
-Major oil export partners include Israel, Italy, France and Greece.
+In 2015, major oil export partners included Israel, Italy, France and Greece.

 Petroleum and mineral resources

 KRG-controlled parts of Iraqi Kurdistan contain 4 billion barrels of proven oil reserves.
 However, the KRG has estimated that the region contains around 45 Goilbbl of unproven oil resource.
 Extraction of these reserves began in 2007.

 In November 2011, Exxon challenged the Iraqi central government's authority with the signing of oil and gas contracts for exploration rights to six parcels of land in Kurdistan, including one contract in the disputed territories, just east of the Kirkuk mega-field.
 This act caused Baghdad to threaten to revoke Exxon's contract in its southern fields, most notably the West-Qurna Phase 1 project.
 Exxon responded by announcing its intention to leave the West-Qurna project.

 As of July 2007, the Kurdish government solicited foreign companies to invest in 40 new oil sites, with the hope of increasing regional oil production over the following 5 years by a factor of five, to about 1 Moilbbl/d.
 Notable companies active in Kurdistan include Exxon, TotalEnergies, Chevron, Talisman Energy, DNO, MOL Group, Genel Energy, Hunt Oil, Gulf Keystone Petroleum, and Marathon Oil.

 Other mineral resources that exist in significant quantities in the region include coal, copper, gold, iron, limestone (which is used to produce cement), marble, and zinc.
 The world's largest deposit of rock sulfur is located just southwest of Erbil.

-In July 2012, Turkey and the Kurdistan Regional Government signed an agreement by which Turkey will supply the KRG with refined petroleum products in exchange for crude oil.
-Crude deliveries are expected to occur on a regular basis.
+In July 2012, Turkey and the Kurdistan Regional Government signed an agreement by which Turkey would supply the KRG with refined petroleum products in exchange for crude oil.